CC-Openaccess-Africa-Initiative/journals/README.md

 # Open Access Journals in Africa
 # Connecting Africa to the Knowledge Commons: From Project to Sustainable Infrastructure

+# Introduction
 Open access journals in Africa face several challenges related to maintain digital platforms, the lack of knowledge on how to keep them updated and funding model, because, in most of the cases, public resources are not enough.
-Although there is a few number of journals that use Open Journal System (OJS)
+Also, there is a prevailing challenge on human resources professionalization on publishing practices in the digital environment.
+Although there is a few number of journals that use Open Journal System (OJS).